 Indeed, fellow pupils remember Robin, who was in Dean’s House, as being a particularly gifted artist.

 Scott Nurse, an insurance broker in Robin’s class, said: ‘He was one of three people in my year who were extremely talented at art.
 He did lots of illustrations.
 I’m not at all surprised if he truly is Banksy.
 He was also in the house rugby team, and I think he played hockey too.’

-In the very rare interviews Banksy has given (always anonymously), the artist has in fact confirmed that it was while at school that he first became interested in graffiti.
+In the very rare interviews Banksy has given (always anonymously), the artist has, in fact, confirmed that it was while at school that he first became interested in street art and graffiti.

 Banksy wall in Downtown Los Angeles, California, USA.

 In 1983, the New York hip-hop group the Rock Steady Crew toured Europe, appearing at the Royal Variety Performance with a number of graffiti artists.
 This performance inspired artists such as Massive Attack’s 3D and Nick Walker, now an equally high-profile artist and designer who did the backdrop for the films Eyes Wide Shut and Judge Dredd.

 But Banksy’s interest in art is said to have caused a family rift.

 Former neighbor Mr. Hallett said: ‘The family was always very nice.
 I don’t know for sure, but I think Robin was working as a graffiti artist.
 He worked for other people and would disappear for months on end.
 He was quite nomadic.

 ‘I would not go as far as to say he fell off the rails.
 However, there was some sort of rift in the family, probably because he didn’t turn out quite as they hoped.
 He just disappeared after he left home.’